leomeyer/OPDI/code/c/configs/opdid/doc/index.md

 There are different types of ports in OPDID.
 To be able to model automation behavior with ports you'll have to understand these different types of ports and their properties and functions.
 The basic properties of all types of ports are:

  - A unique ID which is a text string preferably without blanks and special characters, for example "Window1"
  - A "Hidden" flag which decides whether to display this port on a user interface or not
  - An optional label and icon specification to display on a user interface (if the port is not hidden)
  - An optional unit specification which determines value conversions, formatting etc.
  - A "Readonly" flag which decides whether a user may change this port's value
  - A "Persistent" flag which decides whether the state of this port is remembered permanently
  - An optional group ID (ports can be ordered into hierarchical groups)
  - A refresh mode that decides how state changes affect the connected user interfaces
  - Some port specific flags and capabilities settings
  - A freely assignable tag value

-All ports share these properties but their use may differ.
+All ports share these properties but their meaning or use may depend on the specific port type.

 Basically, ports are of five different types: